 Detailed Explanation of Oracle's Comma Separated String Split into Multiple Lines of Data Instance

-February 19, 2022 968 point heat 1 person likes 0 comments
+February 19, 2022 1125 point heat 1 person likes 0 comments

 preface

 Recently, I encountered in my work that a field in a table is extensible data content, and the information is generated by comma separation.
 Now we need to show the content related to the query of this field data in other tables.
-The first idea is to cut data, using comma as the cutting character.
+The first idea is to cut the data, using comma as the cutting character.
 The following is a summary of the implementation method for your reference and guidance.

-REGEXP_ The format of the SUBSTR function is as follows:
+The REGEXP_SUBSTR function format is as follows:

-function REGEXP_ SUBSTR(String, pattern, position, occurrence, modifier)
+function REGEXP_SUBSTR(String, pattern, position, occurrence, modifier)

 __ Srcstr: the string that needs regular processing